abrunner94/task-rs/README.md

 # task-rs
+task-rs is a simple file-based task runner that executes scripts defined in a YAML file.
-Create and run your scripts as workflows using one CLI
+That way, you can create and run your scripts as workflows using one CLI.

 <p align="left">
   <img src="https://github.com/abrunner94/rust-task/blob/main/assets/task-rs.png?raw=true" height="350" title="task-rs logo">